storesafe/cordova-sqlite-storage/README.md

 - Significant rewrite by [@j3k0 (Jean-Christophe Hoelt)](https://github.com/j3k0) to support `plugman` & background processing.
 - Forum & community support at: http://groups.google.com/group/pgsqlite

-**NOTE:** This version now adds `.db` extension to the database file name to be more consistent with the Android version.
-If you are updating an existing iOS app that was using the old version at [brodyspark / PhoneGap-SQLitePlugin-iOS](https://github.com/brodyspark/PhoneGap-SQLitePlugin-iOS), please apply the following patch to read the existing database file:

-    --- a/www/SQLitePlugin.js
-    +++ b/www/SQLitePlugin.js
-    @@ -32,8 +32,7 @@ if (!window.Cordova) window.Cordova = window.cordova;
-         }

-         this.dbargs = dbargs;
-    -    this.dbname = dbargs.name + ".db";
-    -    dbargs.name = this.dbname;
-    +    this.dbname = dbargs.name;

-         this.openSuccess = openSuccess;
-         this.openError = openError;

 ## Highlights

 As described in [a recent posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):